Lorti/manu.ninja/_posts/2016-04-14-functional-reactive-game-programming-rxjs-breakout.md

 });
 ~~~

-The formula is taken right from [Wikipedia](https://en.wikipedia.org/wiki/Piano_key_frequencies).
-It converts piano key numbers to frequencies.
-This way I can think about tones in a familiar way.
-Key 40 is Middle C and I can go up and down from there.

 ## Passing you the ball

-Improvements
-Pull Requests
-Misunderstanding on my part?
+This concludes an explanation of my RxJS Breakout implementation.
+Do you have suggestions for improving it?
+Have you noticed a misunderstanding of RxJS on my part?
+If so please comment below or open a pull request on [GitHub](https://github.com/Lorti/rxjs-breakout).

+This game has been an interesting learning experience for me.
+To get into Functional Reactive Programming you have to let go of certain paradigms wired into your brain.
 I have yet to try out [Cycle.js](http://cycle.js.org/), maybe as soon as there is a [Canvas Driver](https://github.com/cyclejs/core/issues/157).
 I've been told it is an interesting alternative to React and built on top of RxJS.

+If you liked this article, please consider [sharing](https://twitter.com/intent/tweet?original_referer=https%3A%2F%2Fmanu.ninja%2Ffunctional-reactive-game-programming-rxjs-breakout&amp;text=Functional%20Reactive%20Game%20Programming%20%E2%80%93%20RxJS%20Breakout&amp;tw_p=tweetbutton&amp;url=https%3A%2F%2Fmanu.ninja%2Ffunctional-reactive-game-programming-rxjs-breakout&amp;via=manuelwieser) it with your followers.